 - They shouldn’t be left alone with other pets.

 - They are too energetic to play with young children.

-- Always walk them on leash because they will chase the first squirrel they see.
+- Always walk them on leash with a comfortable collar or harness because they will chase the first squirrel they see.

 - They can be scrappy with other dogs.

 - They require experienced owners who set firm, consistent boundaries, and have time to exercise with them.